-One of the Most Haunted Bridges in Iowa Has Been Around Since the 1800s
+One Of The Most Haunted Bridges In Iowa Has Been Around Since The 1800s

 Iowa is a lot more than a stop on a would-be President’s itinerary.
 It’s home to plenty of bridges and overpasses, many of them said to be haunted.
 One of the state’s oldest haunted bridges, the Banwell Bridge near Fort Dodge, is so old that no one is certain when it was built.